1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/cloud.md

 Taints are the opposite -- they allow a node to repel a set of pods.
 :::

-- Affinity rules attract pods to certain nodes but don't guarantee it (soft requirement).
+- Affinity is used to proactively place pods on specific nodes based on desired criteria.
-- Toleration allow pods to be scheduled on nodes with matching taints (hard requirement).
+- Tolerations are used to allow pods to be scheduled on nodes that might have restrictions (taints).

 You add a taint to a node using `kubectl taint`.
 For example,